Rhino poaching in Assam

-Rhino poaching in Assam is the illegal act of attacking rhinoceros in the region of Assam, India.
+Rhino poaching in Assam is the illegal act of killing or capturing rhinoceros in pursuit of their horns, in the region of Assam, India.
 Poaching of rhinos is one of the major environmental issues in India which continues in the region of Kaziranga National Park, Manas National Park, and some other grasslands of Assam.
 Indian rhinos inhabited most of the floodplain of the Indogangetic and Brahmaputra riverine tracts and the neighboring foothills.